NBISweden/SCoRe_user_doc/docs/courses_1.md

     If your course can be displayed better, please [contribute](CONTRIBUTING.md)
     or [contact us](contact_us.md).

+???- question "My course is displayed twice!"

+    The same course can be listed by multiple providers.
+    If so, this page will show the same course muliple times.
+    This is intentional: it allows a course provider to check if all course information is shared identical across the providers.

 <!-- courses_2.md is machine-generated and pasted below this file, courses_1.md -->